Skip to Content

 1. The Cong Nature Trail

-On a fine day, there’s no better way to take in the sights and sounds of Cong than enjoying the Cong Nature Trail.
-The walk takes you on a 2.3 km looped ramble through the stunning Cong forest, a beautifully diverse woodland home to a wealth of species.
+The walk takes you on a 2.3 km looped ramble through the stunning Cong Woods, a beautifully diverse woodland home to a wealth of species.

 Along the way, you’ll take in a number of exotic and native trees, including majestic Redwoods and Giant Sequoia.